immobiliare/sfs/docs/INSTALL.md

 Prerequisites
 --------------------
-Install php, if not already present.
+Install commandline version of php, if not already present.

-Make sure you have installed php together with:
+Make sure you have installed php together with these extensions, which might be included in your php-cli installation:
-- php-sysvmsg
+- sysvmsg
-- php-sysvsem
+- sysvsem
-- php-sysvshm
+- sysvshm

 Check the configuration directive `disable_functions` of `/etc/php.ini` for occurences of
 - proc_open